 Schools are strongly advised to closely follow any locally agreed procedure as set out by the Local Safeguarding Children Board, including criteria for safeguarding individuals vulnerable to extremism and radicalisation.
 In the event of concerns about a person at risk of becoming radicalised, contact will be made with Lancashire Constabulary’s Prevent Team to consider whether it is appropriate to refer the individuals to the Channel process.
 Channel is a bespoke multi-agency approach which uses early intervention to protect and divert people away from the risks they face.
 Referrals can be made by anyone who has concerns.
 The Channel Panel is chaired by the local authority and meets at regular intervals to discuss referrals on individuals who have been identified as being at risk of radicalisation but have not committed any terrorism offence.
 For further details visit:

 All staff in schools should strive to eradicate the myths and assumptions that can lead to some young people becoming alienated and disempowered, especially in situations where children may find it harder to challenge or question radical influences.
-This will be achieved by good teaching, including PSHE, but also by adopting the methods outlined in the Government guidance ‘Teaching approaches that help build resilience to extremism among young people’ published by the DfE in 2011.
+This will be achieved by good teaching, including PSHE, but also by adopting the methods outlined in the Government guidance ‘Teaching approaches that help build resilience to extremism among young people’ published by the DfE.

 These teaching approaches will help pupils build resilience to extremism and give them a positive sense of identity through the development of critical thinking skills.
 It is important to ensure that all staff are equipped to recognize extremism and are skilled and confident enough to challenge it.